Overcoming State Inertia: Minimally Invasive Temporal Alignment for Evolving Contexts: Theoretical Derivation and Analysis

-This term grows linearly with $\tau$.
-This mathematically explains the "Alignment Tax" observed in Table \ref{tab:main}: blindly including long history (large $\tau$) forces the model to fit a distribution that is $\mathcal{O}(\tau \cdot \Delta_{max})$ away from the current reality, leading to high perplexity.
+While this linear approximation saturates as $\tau \to 0$, it successfully captures the monotonicity: larger horizons inevitably integrate more distributional drift.
+This mathematically explains the contextual alignment tax observed in Table \ref{tab:main}: blindly including long history (large $\tau$) forces the model to fit a distribution that is $\mathcal{O}(\tau \cdot \delta_{\text{max}})$ away from the current reality, leading to high perplexity.

-\textbf{(II) Estimation Error (The Stability Term):} The effective sample size is given by the sum of weights $S_\tau = \sum_{k=0}^\infty e^{-k/\tau} \approx \tau$.
-Following standard statistical learning theory, the variance of the estimator scales with the inverse square root of the sample size:
+\textbf{(II) Estimation error (the stability term):} The effective sample size is given by the sum of weights $S_\tau = \sum_{k=0}^\infty e^{-k/\tau} \approx \tau$.
+Following standard statistical learning theory and under weak dependence assumptions typical in time-series analysis (i.e., assuming the mixing rate of the dialogue process is faster than the decay $\tau$), the variance of the estimator scales with the inverse square root of the sample size:

-As $\tau \to 0$ (using only the most recent turn), the variance explodes, leading to instability and "catastrophic forgetting" of valid context.
+As $\tau \to 0$ (using only the most recent turn), the variance explodes, leading to instability and catastrophic forgetting of valid context.

 \paragraph{3.
-Derivation of the Optimal Decay Schedule} Combining the terms, the total error bound is:
+Derivation of the Optimal Decay Schedule.} Combining the terms, the total error bound is:

 To find the optimal temporal horizon $\tau^*$, we take the derivative w.r.t. $\tau$ and set it to zero:

 Solving for $\tau^*$: